 Growing Up With Injustice, Racism, and Beautiful Black Culture

 Our family is from the deep south.
-We’re talking south Louisiana, the heart of cancer alley, and a place that knows racism and white supremacy all too well.
+We’re talking south Louisiana, and a place that knows racism and white supremacy all too well.
 We saw the injustice Black people face every day growing up in the deep south living alongside Black communities.

 So while many people are just waking up to the deep-seated racism that lives in America, experiencing it is something that gives you a completely different perspective.